TurkuNLP/register-qa/README.md

 TODO:

+- comet_ml automatic logging, figure out why it creates random name and then "checkpoints" (trainer output dir) where all the metrics etc. go

 - check with veronika the sub_register_map and unique labels, do we have to change anything other than the qa related things
-- add class weights for the minority classes, can use the one from toxicity or one anna made before for register stuff as well?
-- comet_ml automatic logging, figure out why it creates random name and then "checkpoints" (trainer output dir) where all the metrics etc. go

 - had problems with the dataset and tokenization, text field was missing for some english data (train at least) -> IN DT but no text, line 95, also 301 same problem, 6436 -> ID QA 22701